YOUR EMINENT DOMAIN ATTORNEYS

 It is very rare for a landowner to stop an eminent domain acquisition in Mississippi completely.
 Most likely, an attorney will help the landowner get the right amount of compensation in exchange for their land.

-How Sever Storey Can Help You
+How Sever Walker Padgitt Can Help You

-Sever Storey is ready to defend your rights as a landowner.
+Sever Walker Padgitt is ready to defend your rights as a landowner.
 We’ve helped countless clients across the country with all types of takings.
 We’re here to answer your questions, address your concerns, and take on your condemnor in court.
 You can count on our team to fight to the end to get you the best possible outcome of your eminent domain case in Mississippi.

 Before going alone against the State let us give you our opinion.
 It is our pledge that we will provide a free case review for any individual or business facing eminent domain or condemnation.
 Contact us now at 888-318-3761

-* DIsclaimer: Form submission doesn’t constitute a client-attorney relationship/contract.
+* Disclaimer: Form submission doesn’t constitute a client-attorney relationship/contract.